AbelWeldaregay/Computing-GCF-and-LCM/README.md

 - MonoGame

 ## Running
-Once you are in root directory of the project, execute the following command to build the project:
+Once you are in root directory of the project, execute the following command to build the project:<br>
-`csc Program.cs`
+`csc Program.cs`<br>
 Following the above command, there should be a generated Program.exe executable.
-Use the following command to run the executable:
+Use the following command to run the executable:<br>
 `mono Program.exe`
 ## Author(s)
 - Abel Weldaregay (abelweldaregay@gmail.com)